Insurgency in Balochistan: Invasion of Kalat

+Under British Rule

 In the 20th century, the educated Baloch middle class harboured hopes of their independence from British colonial rule.
-They formed a nationalist movement Anjuman-e-Ittehad-e-Balochistan in 1931.
-One of their first campaigns was to fight for the accession of Azam Jan as the Khan of Kalat and a constitutional government to be established under him.
-They were successful in establishing Azam Jan as the Khan but the new Khan sided with the Sardars and turned his back on the Anjuman.
-His successor Mir Ahmad Yar Khan was more sympathetic to Anjuman but he was averse to upsetting his relations with the British.
-The Anujman, transformed into the Kalat State National Party (KSNP), continued to fight for independence from the British.
-It was declared illegal by the Khanate in 1939 and its active leaders and activists were exiled.
-This paved the way for the formation of new political parties, Balochistan Muslim League allied to the Muslim League in June 1939 and Anjuman-i-Watan allied to the Indian National Congress in the same year.
-Led by Abdul Samad Khan Achakzai, the Anjuman-i-Watan was opposed to the partition of India and wanted a united India after the country gained independence from Britain.
+They formed a nationalist movement Anjuman-i-Ittehad-i-Balochistan in 1931.
+One of their first campaigns was to fight for the accession of Azam Jan as the Khan of Kalat and for a constitutional government to be established under him.
+They successfully established Azam Jan as the Khan, but he then sided with the Sardars and forsook the Anjuman.
+His successor Mir Ahmad Yar Khan was more sympathetic to the Anjuman but averse to upsetting his relations with the British.
+The Anujman transformed into the Kalat State National Party (KSNP) and continued to fight for independence from the British.
+The Khanate declared the party illegal in 1939 and exiled its active leaders and activists.
+This paved the way for the formation in 1939 of new political parties: the Balochistan Muslim League (allied to the Muslim League) and the Anjuman-i-Watan (allied to the Indian National Congress).
+Led by Abdul Samad Khan Achakzai, the Anjuman-i-Watan opposed the partition of India and wanted a united India after the country gained independence from Britain.

-During British rule Balochistan was under the rule of a Chief Commissioner and did not have the same status as other provinces of British India.
-The Muslim League under Muhammad Ali Jinnah in the period 1927-1947 strived to introduce reforms in Balochistan to bring it on par with other provinces of British India.
+During British rule, Balochistan was under the rule of a Chief Commissioner and did not have the same status as other provinces of British India.
+The Muslim League under Muhammad Ali Jinnah in the period 1927–1947 strived to introduce reforms in Balochistan to bring it on par with other provinces of British India.